Rajarbagh

 Rajarbagh is a residential area of Dhaka, Bangladesh.
+It is under Shahjahanpur Thana and falls under the jurisdiction of Dhaka South City Corporation.
 There is a police line in Rajarbagh.
 The areas adjacent to it are Shantinagar, Motijheel, Malibagh, Shantibagh, Momenbagh, Shahidbagh, Siddheshwari and Shahjahanpur.

 History

 On 25 March 1971, the Pakistan Army attacked the Rajarbagh police line with the start of Operation Searchlight.